hadasz/plonkish_basefold/README.md

+## Basefold and Blaze

-## This repository contains POC implementations associated with two papers: BaseFold (eprint/2023/1705) and Blaze (eprint/2024/1609)
+**This repository contains POC implementations associated with two papers: BaseFold (eprint/2023/1705) and Blaze (eprint/2024/1609)**

-**This is a fork of https://github.com/han0110/plonkish**, that includes an implementation of BasefoldPCS, Blaze and an implementation of the Zeromorph compilation of FRI (for benchmarking purposes)
+**It is a fork of https://github.com/han0110/plonkish**, that includes an implementation of BasefoldPCS, Blaze and an implementation of the Zeromorph compilation of FRI (for benchmarking purposes)

 **The code for Basefold is located in `plonkish_backend/src/pcs/multilinear/basefold.rs`**